 - no adverse impact on environment;

 - no health and safety issues;

 - no adverse social issues;

 - no corporate social responsibility in place; and

 - not made any donations during the current or in previous year.

-The Statement of Directors Responsibilities is found on Page 4 and 5 of the Annual Report.
+The Statement of Directors Responsibilities is found on the Annual Report.

 The Annual Report of the Company will be published on the Company's website, within ninety (90) business days after the financial year-end.